Laser-Co/MultiProcessing_MotionControl/README.md

 # Multiprocessing Motor Control and Buffer Management System

-This project is a multiprocessing system designed to control stepper motors with precision, ensuring they stay within defined buffer limits.
+This project is a multiprocessing system designed to control stepper motors in real-time with precision, ensuring they stay within defined buffer limits.
 It includes calibration, motor control, and real-time adjustments via rotary encoders, with feedback displayed on OLED screens.

 ## Features